 Every layout begins with a blank page.
 Then come elements—a logo, menus, text sections, photographs, illustrations, etc. The placement of elements can determine how successful the design will be.
 That’s why one of the first things designers do when they start working on a new page is to decide what the arrangement of elements will be on that page.
 There are two basic approaches to space elements on a page—designers can either lean toward a more symmetrical arrangement of elements, or an asymmetrical one.

+In this guide, we’ll see how symmetry and asymmetry work for design.
 We’ll cover the basic techniques, tips, and best practices for each approach.

 Take our Designing for Conversion course